abd123al/sokonify/server/README.md

 # Todo
+- offline apps should support only one store.
+- have permissions table to assign users permission based on permission type.
 - Option to merge brands/products which are duplicated
 - option to disable every body to create store.
 This should be default.
 - use `DESC` for all lists.